Father’s Day Special – Cuban Pianists Bebo y Chucho Valdés

 Juntos Para Siempre cover

 From that reunion in the “Calle 54” film, the idea was born to make a recording together.
 That idea finally became reality with “Juntos Para Siempre” (for always together), in which the record in the same format of just using the 2 pianos.
-The CD is a beautiful collection of mostly classic latin and jazz songs, in which father and son take turns having fun at the piano.
-It’s a joy to listen.

 El Arte del Sabor cover